50 Comments

 Good article.
 I think a major problem - one with current generations - is that there is no opportunity for non-naturist to experience non-sexual nudity, through out life, without going to a naturist/nudist venue or event.
 Most millennials and all of Gen-Zers never got to experience showers after PE class and most member gyms now have private showers.
 When Gen-X and Boomers grew up, they had such opportunities.
 Hell, Boomer boys and men were required to swim nude both at the Y and at some schools.

 Although I am 37 I am lucky enough to grow up at the tail end of an era of acceptable "non-sexual nudity".
 While I did not shower during P.E.
-(I admit, I'll sometimes skip P.E in high school, lol) from 11 to 14 I did attend YMCA sleepaway camp that had an open communal shower room.
+(I admit, I sometimes skipped P.E in high school, lol) from 11 to 14 I did attend YMCA sleepaway camp that had an open communal shower room.
 And we were expected to shower naked, before bed.
 I do remember some of the new kids were nervous at first, but after the first two nights, they were fine with it.
 And although we were all into puberty at that time, no one thought about the nudity (from what I remember) in a sexual way.
 While showering, we would even talk about movies, music, that day's activities, whatever nonchalantly.
 Later when I was 14, we took a trip to New Hampshire to go hiking and rock climbing along the Appalachian Trail.
 We were camping out a little off the trail next to the river, and the counselors let us skinny dip.
 I think some of us brought our swimsuits with us, but thought nothing of wearing them since we were all guys, and have seen each other all naked anyway.

 It is experiences like these that I think help me and older generations separate the non-sexual nudity and sexual nudity, and due to panic "stranger danger" younger generations, at least in the US, don't have.